Marriage Green Cards For U.S. Permanent Residency

 As of February 24 2020, there have been significant changes to the adjudication of public charge.
 Public charge is an important hurdle in these cases where the totality of circumstances is reviewed to determine if the foreign national relative is likely to become dependent on the government in the future.
 This is a reason an immigrant visa can be refused for a foreign national spouse and is now an even more important part of planning for the immigration of a foreign national spouse.

-If you would like further information regarding your eligibility, please don’t hesitate to reach out to us.
+If you would like further information regarding your eligibility - or - to review your specific situation with a U.S. Attorney please don't hesitate to reach out to us to discuss consultation and case management.

 About The Author